sousquared/Blur-Training_Cifar10/README.md

 # BlurNet-Cifar10

 ## Architecture
-AlexNet-Cifar10
+**AlexNet-Cifar10**
-This AlexNet has different kernel-size and dense-size.
+This AlexNet has different kernel-size and dense-size due to the image size of Cifar10.
 This AlexNet is the same structure with [this site (in Japanese)][1].

 ## Training Scripts